Frequently Asked Questions

 Non EU Exchange sends students to China, Singapore, Hong Kong, Korea, the US, Canada, Australia, New Zealand, Japan or Latin America.
 The Erasmus programme sends students to countries within the European Union.

 You can study abroad for a semester or a year.
 Check with your academic co-ordinator to find out which works best for your course.
 Many of our partner universities also offer shorter summer coures.

 How do I apply to the Non-EU College Wide Exchange?

-To apply for the college wide exchange, you need a 2.1 in your Junior Freshman exams.
+To apply for non-EU College-wide exchange, you need to have achieved a 2.1 in your Junior Fresh (1st year) exams and be currently in your Senior Freshman (2nd) year.
+Apply for non-EU College-wide exchange.
 On the application form, you list your top eight colleges in order of preference.
-You need to have your form signed by your academic co-ordinator before you submit it to the non eu co-ordinator in the Academic Registry.
-If you are a TSM student, you will need both co-ordinators to sign your form.
+You need to have your form signed by your academic co-ordinator before you submit it to the non-EU exchange co-ordinator in the Academic Registry.
+If you are a TSM student, you will need both coordinators from both departments to countersign your form.